Voice Assistants

 Table of Contents

+Updated May 2026 with Q2 2026 deployment outcomes and refreshed industry case study figures.
 There is a significant gap between deploying an AI call assistant for a few hundred calls per week and operating an enterprise AI calling infrastructure that handles millions of conversations per month across multiple time zones, languages, regulatory jurisdictions, and business units.
-Ringlyn AI's enterprise customer base provides direct visibility into what it actually takes to succeed at this scale — the architectural requirements, operational disciplines, and organizational capabilities that separate enterprise AI calling leaders from the organizations still struggling with their first pilot.
+Ringlyn AI's enterprise customer base — which crossed 16M+ AI-handled calls per month in Q2 2026, up from 10M+ in early 2026 — provides direct visibility into what it actually takes to succeed at this scale.

 This analysis draws on anonymized data and operational frameworks from Ringlyn AI's largest enterprise deployments.
 It is designed for technology executives, enterprise architects, and operations leaders who are planning or managing large-scale AI calling programs.